 We welcome contributions to the Life Course Centre Working Paper Series by Research Fellows, Partner and Associate Investigators, Students and Research Affiliates from across institutions and research disciplines, including our international collaborators, as well as partner and industry organisations.
 If you would like to become a Life Course Centre Affiliate, please refer to the Affiliate Program details.
 Guidelines on how to submit a manuscript to the Working Paper Series and the manuscript submission form can be found here (DOC/PDF).

 Please submit your manuscript in this word document Template: (DOC).
-If you are a LaTeX user, please use the template for the introductory section and convert the manuscript to a .pdf document before submission.
-For questions or further information, contact: email@example.com.
+If you are a LaTeX user, please use the template for the front end matter and convert the manuscript to a .pdf document before submission.
+For questions or further information, contact: firstname.lastname@example.org.